 - is employed as a research psychologist with a doctoral degree in psychology; or

 - is employed as an industrial/organizational psychologist in a private or public company or corporation.
 This individual must have at least a doctorate in the field of psychology.

 $292 - 1st year - NEW MEMBERS ONLY - Licensed in the state of Florida and a new member.
 Has voting privileges.

 $292 - 2nd year - Licensed in the state of Florida and a member for 2nd year.
 Has voting privileges.

 $364 - Regular - Licensed in the state of Florida and a member for more than 2 years.
 Has voting privileges.

-$150 - Senior Psychologist - 65 or older and has been a member of FPA or a state Psych Association for 5 years or more.
+$150 - Senior Psychologist - 65 or older and has been a member of FPA or another State Psychological or Territorial Association (SPTA) for 5 years or more.
 Has voting privileges.

 $364 - Out of State Psychologist - Licensed in another jurisdiction but not in Florida.